nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Q**: Why is my data not saved when I run Mindmymoney in different folders?

 **A**: Mindmymoney saves data in the current directory.
-To ensure all data is saved properly, run Mindmymoney only in the _home folder_.
+To ensure all the data is saved properly, run Mindmymoney only in the _home folder_.